home-assistant-tutorials/03.hello-world-card-plus/README.md

 ### Providing a default configuration

-To provide a default configuraion define a method `getStubConfig`.
+To provide a default configuration define a method `getStubConfig`.
 It must return a data object (json) holding the properties you want to set a default for (without the `type:` parameter).